INTRODUCING THE NEXT GENERATION

 - Courtney Thomas (DC Next 2010)

-Currently dancing in the National Tour of The Lion King
+National Tour of The Lion King

 "It helped me with my training of course, but also how to market myself and my talents; I learned audition tips, team-building and I made great dance connections."